coinwink/Coinwink/README.md

 ## Quick installation instructions

-First you need to install Wordpress and download [HTML5 Blank Wordpress Theme](http://html5blank.com/).
+First you need to install Wordpress and download [HTML5 Blank Theme](http://html5blank.com/).

 Then upload coinwink-html5-child-theme to your themes folder and activate it.
 Create new empty home page and set it to use Coinwink Template.